 Members receive access to hundreds of streaming videos from providers including Creation.com, Drive Thru History, Vision Video, Discovery House, Boat Angel, City on a Hill, RightNow Media, and more.

 They have a video page to access it all.
 However, if you want to use them as part of a class, you’ll need to find them in the classes offered.
 That path means you’ll have access to worksheets, activities and other materials that work together.

 Access to 10 different libraries through World Book is another phenomenal aspect of this online subscription.
 SchoolhouseTeachers.com makes it easy for you to find what you need from that resource whether you want to browse the 10 libraries or search by grade level and topic.

 Join the SchoolhouseTeachers.com and SAVE BIG (May 2018)

 Did you know that on average homeschool parents spend $600 per child per year on instructional materials.
 Signing them up for a class (either online or in person) can easily cost $300+ for the year.

 If you subscribe for the year at $99, they’ll send you an awesome tote in the mail as a thank you.
 Plus, you are grandfathered in at that rate!

 Overall, SchoolhouseTeachers is a resource which will have a place in my life for the foreseeable future.
 Courses continually are added and I like knowing that the material has a Christian worldview lens attached so I don’t have some of the same concerns as with some secular curriculum.
 By the same accord, I can adjust to fit our family’s belief system.

-If nothing else, take some time to look around what the site has to offer.
-With that half price special, it is almost too good to pass up!
+If nothing else, take some time to look at what the site has to offer.
+With all you receive with a subscription, it is too good to pass up!